A slow or faulty fingerprint sensor is enough to ruin the Pixel experience for any Pixel enthusiast. So let’s see how we can fix that here.

 If you are using an early build of the latest Android on your Pixel 7 device, there is a possibility that it could be buggy.
 So you need to check for any new updates for your smartphone, and if you see an update, install it on your phone.

-• If there is any update pending, you will see it here.
+- If an update is pending, you will see it here.
 Follow the on-screen instructions to install the pending update.

 Once you have installed the latest OS version on your Pixel 7, try using the fingerprint sensor again.